alexandermoore/arxiv_hype/misc/plan.md

 * Modularize frontend
 * Fix database connection issues [fixed]
 * Fix model caching [workaround-- include model in image for now]
+* Grey out search button when no text
+* Maybe HNews button can show a list of posts to view.
+Maybe can have button to search for arxiv paper on twitter or hacker news in new window.
+A search button that toggles a popup.
+Can get rid of hacker news button then maybe.